A1doranM/HowProgrammingWork/DataScience/3. Grokking Deep Learning/deeplearning_framework/README.md

 The framework is designed to be educational and illustrates the core principles behind deep learning libraries like PyTorch, while maintaining a clean and understandable implementation.

+For a comprehensive explanation of how the framework works internally, see [Deep Dive Explanation](deep_dive_explanation.md).

 ## Features

 - **Automatic Differentiation**: Compute gradients automatically through backpropagation